AmberCaLa/cs178-flask-app/README.md

 ## Overview

+This project is a movie database.
+It allows users to search an existing database of movies.
+Users are also able to track movies they have completed along with their ratings of each movie.
 <!-- Describe your project in 2-4 sentences.
 What does it do?
 Who is it for?
 What problem does it solve? -->

 ---